teuk/mediabot_v3/docs/QUOTE_COMMAND_V3_PILOT.md

 - unload restores the exact five registry entries captured at load time;
 - the plugin receives no SQL, DBI handle, mutable user, raw message, password or hostmask.
+- anonymous quote authors use nullable attribution; account deletion preserves quote text and clears only its attribution.

 ## Supervised development-channel pilot